Overview of Marfan Syndrome

 Symptoms of Marfan Syndrome

 The symptoms of Marfan syndrome vary from person to person because connective tissue is found throughout the body.
 Some people have mild or just a few symptoms, while others can have more serious problems.
-Symptoms may include:
+Signs and symptoms may include:

-• Chest that caves in or sticks out.
+• Chest wall (sternum) that caves in or sticks out.

 • Curvature of the spine.